 Message of Racial Hate Found Hidden In High School Yearbook

-The yearbook was released Monday.
-The message was discovered after a student allegedly involved in getting it into the book bragged to friends, school superintendent John Whritner said.
+The message of hate was discovered after a student allegedly involved in getting it into the book bragged to friends, Whritner said.

 ``From there it spread like wildfire,″ he said. ``You’d have to be a very eagle-eye proofer to pick it up.″